Lil' JJ

-James Charles Lewis, III (born October 31, 1990), known professionally as Lil' JJ and Big JJ, is an American actor and stand-up comedian, best known for his role as Jordan on the Nickelodeon television series Just Jordan and doing Vital Information sketch for All That in season ten.
+James Charles Lewis III (born October 31, 1990), known professionally as Lil' JJ or Big JJ, is an American actor and stand-up comedian, best known for his role as Jordan on the Nickelodeon television series Just Jordan and doing a Vital Information sketch for All That in season ten.

 Life and career

-Lil' JJ was born in Little Rock Arkansas.
+Lil' JJ was born in Little Rock, Arkansas.
 He won BET's comedy talent search Comin' to the Stage.